-Beautiful Quotes about Winter and Snow
+Beautiful Winter Quotes and Sayings about Snow

 You know it’s winter when you take that extra coat, when you start looking for your favourite scarf and when a warm cup of coffee soothes you inside!
 Then, there’s snow: it brightens everybody up, it turns a dark, sometimes decadent setting into a white, playful landscape, and it calls you to go outside and admire this redeeming phenomenon; snow covers everything to remind us that a new beginning is on the way, that a new season is due to arrive and bring along its fresh opportunities.